-Part A: Writing consists of two writing assignments-one narrative and one functional-developed to be completed in two hours.
-For the first 10 minutes of the two hours, students have time to discuss both assignments with classmates, in groups of two to four, or to think alone about the writing prompts.
+Part A: Writing consists of two writing assignments-one narrative and one functional-developed to be completed in two hours; however, students may have up to 4 hours to complete the test plus an additional 30 minutes should they need it.
+For the first 10 minutes of the test time, students have time to discuss both assignments with classmates, in groups of two to four, or to think alone about the writing prompts.
 Students will engage in this discussion time without teacher participation.
 During this discussion time, students may record their ideas on the planning pages provided in the test booklet.
-The allotted two hours provides students with time for discussion, planning, drafting, and revising of both the narrative and functional writing.
-Students may take an additional 30 minutes to complete the test and may do their writing using a computer.
+The allotted test time provides students with time for discussion, planning, drafting, and revising of both the narrative and functional writing.
+Students may do their writing using a computer.
 They may use commercially published dictionaries, bilingual dictionaries, and thesauri only when completing Part A: Writing.

 Part B: Reading consists of 50 multiple-choice questions based on reading selections from fiction, nonfiction, drama, poetry, and visual media.
-Students record their answers on a separate, machine-scorable answer sheet.
-The test is developed to be completed in 60 minutes; however, students may take an additional 30 minutes to complete the test.
+Students record their answers on a separate, machinescorable answer sheet.
+The test is developed to be completed in 60 minutes; however, students have up to 2 hours to complete the test plus an additional 30 minutes should they need it.
 Students are not allowed to use a dictionary, a thesaurus, or other reference material when writing Part B: Reading.